 Managing Principal, Iron Bridge Capital Partners

 He earned a Bachelor of Science in Economics from Georgia Tech and a Masters of Business Administration from Stanford University.
-While at Georgia Tech, Inman was elected to Anak and ODK, played on the Tech Soccer Club, and was a member of ATO Fraternity.
-Inman is active in the community as a founder of La Societe des Tetes Grande and serves as Chairman of the Board of Directors of Guam Education Financing Foundation and Chairman of the Board of Advisors for the Georgia Tech School of Economics.
+While at Georgia Tech, Inman was elected to ANAK and ODK honor societies, played on the Tech Soccer Club, and was a member of ATO Fraternity.
+Inman is active in the community as a founder of La Societe des Tetes Grande and serves as Chairman of the Board of Directors of Guam Education Financing Foundation and is a member of the Board of Advisors for the Georgia Tech School of Economics.
 Previously, he has served as President of Christmas in April (Gwinnett), Chairman of the Board of Directors of the Georgia State Soccer Association, and on the boards of Emory-Northlake Hospital and Atlanta Soccer Park.

 B.S.
 International Affairs 1994 & M.S.
 Economics 1996

 Wendy’s career spans 20+ years in the telecommunications industry.
 After graduating from Georgia Tech in 1996, Wendy worked at Sprint for 6 years, then began working for Cox Communications in 2002.
 Her roles at Cox include support for Technology, Customer Care, and Product organizations through process improvement, program management, and analytics.
 Currently, Wendy serves as the Director for Product Insights, leading a team that is passionate about product health, where they identify and quantify opportunities for improvement.
 Wendy is a certified Project Management Professional (PMP) and a Six Sigma Black Belt.

 Wendy is an active volunteer with Young Life and serves on the Perimeter North Area Committee.
 She is a member of Northside United Methodist Church and lives in Vinings with her husband John (B.S.
 Econ 1989, M.S.
 Econ 1994) and their 2 children.